Maurice Kugler: Research

-Foreign Direct Investment
+Foreign direct investment

 In his work on spillovers from foreign direct investment (FDI), Kugler has shown that the presence of multinational corporation affiliates (MNC) can yield technological opportunities for host country producers in upstream sectors, especially when the MNC subsidiary is an exporter and the potential spillover recipient firm has absorptive capacity to adopt new technology.
-When subsidiaries and local firms are connected through the production chain, then FDI generates transmission of technological knowhow as input suppliers are the recipients of information from their clients.
+When subsidiaries and local firms are connected through the production chain, then FDI generates transmission of technological know-how as input suppliers are the recipients of information from their clients.

 (See e.g. Maurice Kugler (2006), "Spillovers from foreign direct investment: within or between industries?
 Journal of Development Economics, Vol. 80, No. 2, pp. 444–477).

 Other recent evidence of the impact of FDI on Venezuelan manufacturers shows that when MNC subsidiaries use the host country as an export platform, there tends to be more scope for FDI spillovers, especially within sectors as subsidiaries do not compete for the domestic market with local firms.
 In particular, the fact that exporter subsidiaries are more prone to transmit information to local firms implies that vertical FDI is more likely to generate spillovers.
 Since vertical FDI involves the import of components and assembly for exports, the incentive to prevent technology leakages to domestic firms is diminished, as they are not in the competitive fringe.

-(See e.g. Blyde, Juan, Kugler, Maurice, Stein, Ernesto (2009) "Exporting or Local Input Use by MNC Subsidiaries: Which Determines FDI Spillovers?, Working Paper, Department of Economics, Wilfrid Laurier University).

 A study on the link between labor migration and FDI shows them to be complementary rather than substitutes as standard trade theory would suggest.
 In a neoclassical model, for the capital-labor ratios to equalize, in the presence of factor mobility, either jobs flow to workers in the form of capital inflows or workers flow to jobs in the form of migration, in countries with relatively low capital-labor ratios.
 In this context, migration and FDI would be substitutes.
 However, if migration leads to information flows about investment opportunities in the origin country of workers entering the labor force in their destination country, there can be a dynamic complementarity between migration and subsequent FDI.

-(See e.g. Maurice Kugler and Hillel Rapoport (2007), "International labour and capital flows: Substitutes or complements?"
-Economics Letters, Vol. 92, No. 2, pp. 155–162).